Skip to main content

 Managed Hosting Options

-In the mean time, consider running your Meltano pipelines using a managed Airflow service like Astronomer, Google Cloud Composer, or Amazon MWAA.
+Consider running your Meltano pipelines using a managed Airflow service like Astronomer, Google Cloud Composer, or Amazon MWAA.

 Your Meltano project